All Episodes

 They're back to their own party.

-The country club blue bloods didn't like them in the party as conservatives because they were from the South.
+The country club blue bloods didn't like them in the party as conservatives.

 They were pro-lifers.

-Not cool for the blue blood country clubbers to associate with at fundraising parties.
+Not cool for the blueblood country clubbers to associate with at fundraising parties.

-So you got to start all over.
+So you've got to start all over.

 By the way, we're not whistling Dixie here.

-This is not pining away for personality.
+This is not pining away for his personality.

-If there was somebody out there that could have been and there wasn't, there was not.
+If there was somebody out there that could have been, and there wasn't, there was not.

 I mean, we were dealing, Reagan was dealing with the primo of the primo of the Democrat leadership.

-Tip O'Neill and people like that.
+Tip O'Neill and people like that, those guys were no slouches.

-And Reagan beat them back and beat them back and beat them back, and fought them.
+And Reagan beat them back and beat them back and beat them back and fought them.

-That's not gonna be happening, folks.
+That's not going to be happening, folks.

-I'm just telling you, with our nominee, the Democrats are not gonna be fought on very much.
+I'm just telling you, with our nominee, the Democrats are not going to be fought on very much because you won't get anything done.

 And presidents like to say they got things done.

-The end of the day doesn't matter how it happened or what it was, they can just say they got things done.
+The end of the day, it doesn't matter how it happened or what it was.

-So, to stop the wrong things from getting done, the focus now has to be House and Senate.
+So to stop the wrong things from getting done, the focus now has to be House and Senate.

 And not just this election, but down the road.

-I urge you, I implore all of you that pay attention to this stuff, start paying attention to your state senators and legislators.
+I urge you, I implore all of you that pay attention to this stuff, start paying attention.

 That's where the next members of the House and Senate are going to come from.